 Known as eye teeth because of its position under the eyes, canines are also known as the corner teeth or the fangs.
 Normally, there are four canines, two each in the upper and lower jaw.

 An impacted tooth is a tooth that failed to erupt.
-Canines are considered impacted if they failed to grow into their properly.
+Canines are considered impacted if they failed to grow into there properly.
 In some cases, the canines did not grow at all; they erupted at an angle or grew in a completely abnormal position such as behind a tooth.

 The cause of impacted canine is not entirely understood.
 Genetics is a possible explanation.
-Impacted canine might also occur as a result of other orthodontic concerns such as size, number or alignment of other teeth.
+Impacted canines might also occur as a result of other orthodontic concerns such as size, number or alignment of other teeth.
 In some cases, there is just no identifiable cause.

 Can It Be Left Untreated?